 One thing we don’t like about RocketLoans is the higher cost of taking out a loan when compared to similar lenders.
 Every personal loan from RocketLoans will have an origination fee between 1% to 6% of the loan amount.
 On a $10,000 loan, this would amount to $100 to $600.
 The lender also charges a $5 check processing fee, so you will need to pay through automatic transfers from your bank account to avoid this.
 There are additional fees for late or returned payments.
 In comparison to similar lenders, RocketLoans has more fees and higher costs.
-For instance, LightStream, SoFi and Marcus, which all require borrowers to have good credit scores, do not charge any origination fees or check processing fees on their personal loans, and they also have a lower maximum interest rates between 14% and 23%.
+For instance, LightStream, SoFi and Marcus, which all require borrowers to have good credit scores, do not charge any origination fees or check processing fees on their personal loans.
 If you’ve checked your rate at RocketLoans, we also recommend checking at your rate with these lenders to see if you can qualify for a better rate.

 RocketLoans is available to residents 18 or older in all 50 states, though borrowers in Nebraska and Alabama must be at least 19 years old.